-Rear slideout switches (if equipped) are located on a wall near the slideout room or the Systems Monitor Panel.
-Location varies by model and floorplan.
+Rear slideout switches (if equipped) are located on the Switch Panel located in the OnePlace cabinet.

-Slideout Switches (Your coach may have one or more of these switches depending on model, options, and available equipment)
+Rear Slideout Switch (Your coach may have one or more of these switches depending on model, options, and available equipment) -Typical View The switch will illuminate blue when the switch is on.
+White illumination indicates the switch is off.